We would love to have you visit our church! Here are some frequently asked questions which you may find useful so you will know what to expect.

 What are your service times?
 On Sunday morning we offer Sunday School for ages 2 through adult at 9:30.
 Our worship service begins at 10:45 (10:15 on Easter Sunday) and lasts approximately an hour and 15 minutes.
 If needed, nursery care is provided during both.

 What is the worship like at your church?
 Our goal in worship is to engage both our hearts and our minds in genuine adoration toward God.
 Our service can be described as “blended”, using the best of both traditional hymns and contemporary worship songs.
+Many of the songs we sing in worship come from our hymnal, Hymns of Grace.
 We incorporate the use of a variety of instruments, including piano, guitar, bass, percussion, and mandolin.
-Our worship service is liturgical and includes elements such as a Call to Worship, Confession of Sin, Assurance of Forgiveness, Affirmation of Faith, and Scripture Readings.
+Our worship service is liturgical and includes elements such as a Call to Worship, Confession of Sin, Assurance of Pardon, Affirmation of Faith, and Scripture Readings.
 We believe that the preaching of God’s Word is central to all that we do, making the sermon an important part of every service.
 Click here for a sample order of worship.

 What do children do during the service?
 We believe it is important for children to worship God alongside their families as they grow in their faith.
 A nursery is available, but we encourage parents to bring their children into the service with them.
-We also have a cry room off the back of the sanctuary for parents with babies or nursing mothers.
+We also have a cry room adjacent to the sanctuary for parents with babies or nursing mothers.
 Children in the service are given a children’s bulletin with activities that relate to the scripture text for the sermon.

 What should I wear if I visit?
 At our church you will find some people dressed casually and some wearing a coat and tie.
 Feel free to wear whatever makes you comfortable.
 1 Samuel 16:7 says, “Man looks on the outward appearance, but the Lord looks on the heart.”
 Our desire is to do the same.